superbenefit/knowledge-base/notes/primitives/framework/framework.md

 It's a good idea to work with your organization or community to select a pattern they'd like to follow at first..
 But it can be hard to consider a broad range of complex possibilities with a large group.
 One important step in pattern selection is to narrow the selection to just the most relevant options before presenting them to the community.

-We recommend following the [[group-facilitation|Group Facilitation Framework]] to identify the patterns, practices and primitives which might be relevant to your project.
+We recommend following the [[notes/primitives/group-facilitation|Group Facilitation Framework]] to identify the patterns, practices and primitives which might be relevant to your project.

 ---

-*Note: This framework is part of the [[dao-primitives|DAO Primitives Project]] and aligns with our goal of creating practical resources for DAO implementation.*
+*Note: This framework is part of the [[notes/primitives/primitives|DAO Primitives Project]] and aligns with our goal of creating practical resources for DAO implementation.*